Latent homosexuality

 Latent homosexuality is an erotic attraction toward members of the same sex that is not consciously experienced or expressed in overt action.
 This may mean a hidden inclination or potential for interest in homosexual relationships, which is either suppressed or not recognized, and which has not yet been explored, or may never be explored.

 The term was originally proposed by Sigmund Freud.
 Some argue that latent homosexuality is a potentially iatrogenic effect (that is, it is not present until suggested by a therapist).
-Others argue that the term latent is not truly applicable in the case of homosexual urges, since they are often not in the unconscious or unexpressed category, but rather exist in the conscious mind and are (often violently) repressed on a conscious level.
+Others argue that the term latent is not truly applicable in the case of homosexual urges, since they are often not in the unconscious or unexpressed category, but rather exist in the conscious mind and are repressed on a conscious level.